You’ve heard of Netflix, right?

 Gain Traction Within the Industry

-Whilst you’re preparing your series bible and pitch, don’t wait to get your work out there.
+Whilst you’re preparing your series bible and elevator pitch, don’t wait to get your work out there.

 By entering script competitions with specific TV writing categories, you can gain feedback to keep improving your writing.
 Plus, many of the larger competitions have well-known industry executives as part of their judging panel, so if you place highly, they could be contacting you!

-If you are struggling to gain traction with your television series, why not try writing it in another medium, like a web series or even a novel.
+If you are struggling to gain traction with your first tv show pitch or series, why not try writing it in another medium, like a web series or even a novel.
 From there, see if you can attract more interest.
-You can always adapt it into the series you’ve dreamed of in the future.
+You can always adapt it into the reality tv series you’ve dreamed of in the future.

 The Bottom Line

-So, your pitch is ready, you’re in the room and it’s time to show these executives your wonderful new television series.
+So, your TV pitch is ready, you’re in the room, and it’s time to show these network executives your big picture amazing idea for your wonderful new television series.